blueteam0ps/AllthingsTimesketch/README.md

 # AllthingsTimesketch

 <h1>Purpose</h1>
-This repository contains helper/timesaver scripts/queries related to Timesketch.
-Further it contains a forensic triage workflow developed using NodeRED.

-<h2>Timesketch and Plaso Auto Install & Configuration Script</h2>
-This script will automatically<br/>
- - gets the latest docker version of Timesketch, Plaso<br/>
- - downloads the latest tagger file from this repo<br/>
- - creates the first user account in Timesketch.<br/>

-OPTIONAL -
-Node-RED based bulk triage processing workflow

-<b>Usage</b>
+Processing of host triage packages is always a challenge when dealing with incidents involving large number of hosts.
+This repository contains
+- a build script to install and configure Timesketch and associated services
+- a workflow built using NodeRED to automate handling of triage packages, plaso processing and ingestion into Timesketch.
+- a custom Timesketch tagger file which contains a curated list of pre-built queries (mapped to MITRE ATT&CK were possible).
+It can be used to quickly identify initial pivot points and get contextual information during investigations.

+<b>Usage Instructions for Timesketch Install Script</b>
 Note: You need to be running Ubuntu 20.04 LTS for this.

 wget https://raw.githubusercontent.com/blueteam0ps/AllthingsTimesketch/master/tsplaso_docker_install.sh
 chmod a+x ./tsplaso_docker_install.sh
 sudo ./tsplaso_docker_install.sh

-<b>Tags file for faster triage</b>
+<b>Tagger file for faster triage</b>
 Use the following tags file to get most out of TS (It is already part of the tsplaso_docker_install.sh script https://github.com/blueteam0ps/AllthingsTimesketch/blob/master/tags.yaml

-<h2>Customised docker-compose file</h2>
-The customised docker-compose file can be used in instances where a separate Dockerised Kibana is required.
-Further, the ES docker config was updated to have the ES ports exposed to the host.
-Please ensure the host based firewall is configured to lock down the ports in production environment.

 <h1> Automating DFIR Triage Processing Workflow</h1>
-My inspiration for the following mini projects were from the work carried by Eric Capuano (AWS DFIR Automation) and knowledge sharing sessions with Mike Pilkington.
+My inspiration for the following workflow was from the work carried by Eric Capuano (AWS DFIR Automation) and knowledge sharing sessions with Mike Pilkington.
 Special thanks to Sam Machin (https://github.com/sammachin) for his continous support with troubleshooting Node-RED workflow issues with me.

 <h2>Node-RED Automation to handle triage processing</h2>
 Node-RED is a browser based flow editor which provides an easier way to achieve automation.
 I've created an automation flow where the flow will watch for ZIP files in /cases/processor directory.
-When new triage zip files get uploaded (Tested with CyLR zips) it will automatically unzip into a unique folder, parses it with Log2timeline and ingests into Timesketch using Timesketch-Importer script.
+When new triage zip files get uploaded (Tested with CyLR and KAPE zips) it will automatically unzip into a unique folder, parses it with Log2timeline and ingests into Timesketch using Timesketch-Importer script.
 It has the ability to queue up zip files for processing.
 This was you can control how many zips gets processed at a point in time.

-NOTICE : This workflow currently does not process E01 files.
-However, I am planning to have that included in the near future
+NOTICE : This workflow currently do not process disk images at this point in time.
+However, I am planning to have that included in the near future.

 Pre-requisites
 ---------------------